 - Depending on the quality of sabudana you soak them in less or more water or for less or more time.
 If the sabudana is not soaked properly and if the center is hard then it won’t cook well.
 For a good texture and taste in the khichdi, the soaked sabudana has to be softened really well.

 - After the sabudana pearls are soaked well, drain all the water very well.
 If there is any water left then this sago khichdi will become pasty or mushy.

 - Potatoes can be boiled, steamed or fried and then added to sabudana khichdi.
-I generally boil or steam the potatoes.
+I generally boil or steam the potatoes and sometimes fry them.

 - You can skip green chilies and coriander leaves if you want.

 - For Hindu fasting during Ekadashi, Navratri, Mahashivratri, please add edible rock salt (sendha namak) in the sabudana khichdi.